-Godolphin prides itself on its pastoral care for all of the girls from 3-18.
+Godolphin prides itself on its pastoral care for all of the pupils from 3-18.
 In the Prep in particular, our nurturing approach is achieved through close cooperation between tutors, subject teachers and parents and the boarding staff in Walters House.
 Each girl meets with her tutor on a daily basis and girls are encouraged to discuss successes, concerns, and school, local, national and international events.

 Strong links are maintained with parents through regular meetings and reports.
 Parents are also welcome in our Friday assemblies, where we celebrate what the girls have achieved each week.
-Godolphin Prep girls take pride in looking after each other and our Year 6 Prefects are excellent role models.
+Godolphin Prep pupils take pride in looking after each other and our Year 6 Prefects are excellent role models.

 “I’m often asked what a School Chaplain does.
 I work right across Godolphin, from the youngest members of the Nursery to the Upper Sixth, with teaching staff and all the other people who make the school such a warm community.